+Castrol is a leading manufacturer, distributor and marketer of premium lubricating oils, greases and related services to automotive, industrial, marine, oil exploration and production customers across the world.
+Headquartered in the UK, Castrol operates directly in over 40 countries, and employs approximately 7,000 people worldwide.
+Third party distributors market and sell our products locally in nearly 100 other markets.
+Our delivery network extends throughout 140 countries, covering 800 ports and partnering with over 2000 distributors and agents.
 Castrol offers lubricants for virtually all domestic, commercial and industrial applications.
-For automotive lubrication (motorcycles2-stroke and 4-stroke engines, car petrol and diesel engines), our products include an extensive range of manual and automatic transmission fluids, chain lubricants and waxes, coolants, suspension fluids, brake fluids, greases, cleaners and maintenance products.
+For automotive lubrication, motorcycles, 2-stroke and 4-stroke engines, car petrol and diesel engines.
+Our products include an extensive range of manual and automatic transmission fluids, chain lubricants and waxes, coolants, suspension fluids, brake fluids, greases, cleaners and maintenance products.
 We also produce products for agricultural machinery, plant, general industry and marine engineering uses.
-All our products have a global chemical registration status and meet compliance in all locations where the product is used.
+Our products all have a global chemical registration status and are compliant in all locations where the product is used.

 - Automotive lubricants: developed for consumers, supplying lubricants, specialties (gear oils, greases and other ancillary products) and services to cars, motorcycles, commercial vehicles, including heavy duty consumer trucks, mining and agriculture vehicles.

 - Industrial, marine and energy lubricants: developed for the business to business community, supplying solutions to the manufacturing, mining, shipping and exploration industries.